Anas-jaf/forms-filler/README.md

 -`pip install -r requirements.txt`

--then manually go to line 50 and uncomment the browser you want to use
+-then manually go to line 50 in script.py  and uncomment the browser you want to use

--go to line 40 and uncomment the function that you want the script to fill or execute
+-go to line 40 in script.py and uncomment the function that you want the script to fill or execute

 -`python3 script.py`